-In 2014, I started BauschardDebate.com, new instructional resources website that supports more than 8,5000 current users.
+Millennialsd.com (2014-current).
+This is a new instructional resources website that supports more than 10,000 current users.

 A Public Forum Debate Handbook.
 Over the past year I have edited this forthcoming book and authored a substantial portion of its contents.
 I also forged a partnership between the HDC and the NFL to design a supporting curriculum and to strengthen the volume’s contents, which will be published in China in September 2013.
 The book is designed for beginners who are learning the basics of argumentation, public speaking, and Public Forum debate.
 Additional instructional supports, including Power Points, lesson plans, and review exercises are currently under development.
 It will be published in Mandarin and English.

 HDC-NFL Curriculum App.
 This electronic app is a cooperative project of the National Forensic League of Korea, the National Forensic League of the US, NSDevil.com, Smart Rootie, and the Harvard Debate Council.
 In addition to written curriculum, the app features instructional videos and self-scoring quizzes that support each lesson.
 I organized and edited all of the material in the app and also arranged the cooperation amongst the relevant parties.
 The written part of the app is being translated into Korean.